 - Involved in transporting hormones, nutrition, enzymes, respiratory gases and other molecules to the respective parts of the body.

 Lymph is a clear to white fluid tissue composed of lymphocytes and white blood cells.
 Lymph is part of the lymphatic system and is generally found in the body’s lymphatic vessels and various cavities.
 It plays a vital role by transporting the white blood cells within the lymph nodes and bones, removing interstitial fluid from tissues and fighting against the disease-causing and infectious bacteria invading the blood cells.
 The main functions of lymph include:

 - Removes metabolic wastes from the tissue cells.

 - Maintains the composition of tissue fluid.

 - It helps in invading the entry of pathogenic infections caused by microbes.

-- Absorbs fat-soluble vitamins and other digested fats molecules from the small intestine through lymphatic vessels.
+- Absorbs fat-soluble vitamins and other digested fat molecules from the small intestine through lymphatic vessels.

 |Lymph plasma lacks proteins.||Blood plasma consists of proteins, calcium, and phosphorus.|

-Stay tuned with BYJU’S to learn more about the blood, lymph and other parts of the human circulatory system.
+Register with BYJU’S to learn more about blood, lymph and other parts of the human circulatory system.